 Celebrating our Veterans

 RumbrgerKirk honors all who have served in the U.S. Armed Forces and thanks them for securing and preserving the freedoms we all enjoy.
-We especially want to honor our own who have served including attorneys Robert Barton, Dick Caldwell, Albert Li and Jimmy Walsh, as well as team members Angel Hernandez and Jackie Santana.
+We especially want to honor our own who have served including attorneys Robert Barton, Dick Caldwell, and Jimmy Walsh, as well as team members Angel Hernandez and Jackie Santana.

 Angel Hernandez, a paralegal in our Miami office, served as an Army Specialist, active duty 2006-2012 and then in the Army Reserves until 2019.
 She was stationed in South Korea during her enlistment.
 Jackie Santana, a legal assistant in our Orlando office, served in the Army as an E-4 Specialist from 1998-2001 in Fort Hood, Texas.